srfi-explorations/r7rs-srfi/README.md

 With compiler implementations run the tests for SRFIs the SRFI you want to test needs to build them.

-So for example on Chicken to test SRFI-13 run:
+So for example on chicken-compiler to test SRFI-64 run:

+    make 8-chicken-compiler-library
+    make 1-chicken-compiler-library
+    make 60-chicken-compiler-library
+    make 14-chicken-compiler-library
+    make 13-chicken-compiler-library
+    make 26-chicken-compiler-library
-    make test-chicken-srfi-64
+    make 28-chicken-compiler-library
-    make test-chicken-srfi-33
+    make 39-chicken-compiler-library
-    make test-chicken-srfi-14
+    make 64-chicken-compiler-library
-    make test-chicken-srfi-13
+    make 64-chicken-compiler

+If you find yourself running this repeatedly you can add them into Makefile.shortcuts

 # Adding new srfi